purzelrakete/bandit/README.md

 You need at go1.1.1 or higher.
 Build the project by running `make`.

-You can run a simple demonstration of the HTTP API with `$GOPATH/bin/example`.
+You can run a simple demonstration of the HTTP API with `bandit-example`.
 Go to http://localhost:8080/ to test the performance of squares against circles.
 If you perfer circles, you should start to see more circles being served to you over time.